 The tax basis of our various assets will be used for purposes of computing depreciation and cost recovery deductions and, ultimately, gain or loss on the disposition of such assets.
 Our assets initially have an aggregate tax basis equal to the consideration we paid for such assets or, with respect to assets we acquired upon our formation or by contribution, the tax basis of the assets in the possession of our general partner or other contributor immediately prior to our formation.
-The federal income tax burden associated with the difference between the fair market value of property contributed by our general partner or other contributor and the tax basis established for such property will be borne by our general partner or other contributor.
+The federal income tax burden associated with the difference between the fair market value of property contributed by our general partner or other contributor and the tax basis by our general partner or by our general partner or other such property will be borne by our general partner or other contributor.
 See "--Allocation of Partnership Income, Gain, Loss and Deduction."